maulware/maulstuff/mpv/README.md

 # mpv wrapper

 Allows all local mpv instances to be controlled via commandline.
-Normally only 1 is required, but in case multiple mpv instances are running, it makes sense to have a convinient way of controlling all of them simultaniously.
+Normally only 1 is required, but in case multiple mpv instances are running, it makes sense to have a convenient way of controlling all of them simultaneously.

 ## Install